aktcope4066/semGroup18/use-cases/usecase06.md

 ### Goal in Context

-*As a member of the organization, I want to generate a report of the top 15 cities by population in a country.
-So that I can identify densely populated areas and prioritize local services.*
+*As a Regional Services Manager, I want to generate a report of the top 15 cities by population in a country, so that I can identify densely populated areas and prioritize the allocation of local services more effectively.*

 ### Scope